Shine (Joni Mitchell album)

-Shine is the 19th and final studio album by Canadian singer-songwriter Joni Mitchell, released on September 25, 2007, by Hear Music.
+Shine is the nineteenth and final studio album by Canadian singer-songwriter Joni Mitchell, released on September 25, 2007, by Hear Music.
 It is Mitchell's first album of new material since Taming the Tiger (1998).

 In the US, the album sold 40,000 copies in its first week, debuting at No. 14 on the Billboard 200 chart; this was Mitchell's best peak position in America since Hejira (1976).
 Shine peaked at No. 36 on the UK chart, making it Mitchell's first Top 40 album there since Night Ride Home (1991).
 In its first week on sale, Shine sold around 60,000 copies worldwide.
 As of February 2008, the album has sold 372,000 copies in the United States.

 Background

 In 2002, Joni Mitchell famously left the music business.
 The public first learned that she had returned to writing and recording in October 2006, when she spoke to The Ottawa Citizen.
 In an interview with the newspaper, Mitchell "revealed she's recording her first collection of new songs in nearly a decade" but gave few other details.